sbyrnes/bloom.js/README.md

 For example, if you are implementing a web crawler you may want to be able to quickly identify whether you have seen a given page before or not.
 A bloom filter represents a low memory and fast way to do that detection, without needing to do a full search of your entire dataset.

 bloom.js provides a simple interface and implementation in pure javascript designed for Node.js applications.
 With little effort it could be modified to fit browser implementations as well.

+This implementation utilizes the Murmur Hash 3 implementation by Gary Court: http://github.com/garycourt/murmurhash-js and benefitted greatly from the Bloom Filter tutorial by Bill Mill: http://billmill.org/bloomfilter-tutorial/

 Installation
 ========